fengxia41103/myblog/content/workspace/openstack/baremetal provisioning.md

 BOOTP is an earlier IETF-defined booting protocol that is much less flexible than DHCP.
 However, DHCP has been defined to be upwardly compatible with BOOTP and both these protocols can coexist and function simultaneously in the same network.
-BOOTP is about "<font color="blue">address determination and bootfile selection</font>".
+BOOTP is about <font color="blue">address determination and bootfile selection</font>.
 From its [spec][5], we can derive a sequence diagram shown below:

 [5]: https://tools.ietf.org/html/rfc951